-Trump's muddled view on American history
+Trump's muddled view of American history

 "Most people don't even know he was a Republican," the President said in March of Abraham Lincoln.
 "Does anyone know?
 A lot of people don't know that.
 We have to build that up a little more."

 In May, Trump mused in an interview on SiriusXM radio with the Washington Examiner's Salena Zito, a CNN contributor, that the Civil War could have been avoided if Andrew Jackson, who had been dead for 16 years, had been around to stop it.
 Trump has said he admired Jackson and made a visit to Jackson's tomb earlier this year.
-This week, Trump again eluded to the widely discredited story that Gen. John Pershing stopped Muslim attacks in the Philippines by shooting Muslim rebels with bullets dipped in pig's blood, a story he specifically referred to during the campaign that remains unsupported by fact.
+This week, Trump again alluded to the widely discredited story that Gen. John Pershing stopped Muslim attacks in the Philippines by shooting Muslim rebels with bullets dipped in pig's blood, a story he specifically referred to during the campaign that remains unsupported by fact.

 "I think when you're in public office, you naturally acquire a sense of history," said Jack Rakove, a Stanford University historian.
 "Trump with his rejectionist attitude ...
 I just don't think that he has that sense of commitment to the whole infrastructure of American government."